zjryan/e8vm/moti.md

 - Language is even smaller than Go, can be learnt 100%
 - Project is composed of small files with no circular dependencies, natually layered
 - Toolchains needs no setup.
 Code compiles and runs inside browser with one click.
-- Documentations are only for explaining teh non-obvious
+- Documentations are only for explaining the non-obvious

 So that people can start reading.